mmagnus/rna-tools/docs/source/tools.rst

    :members:
    :undoc-members:

-Blastn - select sequences from teh database matched by BLASTn
+Blastn - select sequences from the database matched by BLASTn
 ----------------------------------------------------------------

 A super-simple wrapper to parse by headers a BLASTn output (outfmt - 6) sequences in fasta from the database of sequences.